gregogolla/investrak-iicdocs/loans.md

 # Loans Module
-Displays the details of loans given to the members.
+This module is used to display and manage the details of loans given to the members.

 ## Accessing the savings module